dotse/tls-fed-auth/tls-fed-auth.md

 ## TLS

-The security considerations for TLS 1.3 [@!RFC8446] are detailed in Section 10, along with Appendices C, D, and E of RFC 8446.
+The security considerations for TLS 1.3 are detailed in Section 10 and Appendices C, D, and E of [@!RFC8446].

 ## Federation Metadata Updates